PharMerica $5.28M Data Breach Class Action Settlement

 Class members can submit a claim for one or both of following cash payment options:

 • Cash payment A – Documented losses: Class members may claim up to $10,000 in documented losses that are fairly traceable to the data breach.
-This may include unreimbursed expenses related to fraud or identity theft, professional fees, such as attorneys or accountants, credit repair services, costs to freeze or unfreeze credit, credit monitoring costs incurred after the breach, and other miscellaneous expenses or fees.
+This may include unreimbursed expenses related to fraud or identity theft; professional fees, such as those for attorneys, accountants or credit repair services,;costs to freeze or unfreeze credit, credit monitoring costs incurred after the breach; and other miscellaneous expenses or fees.

 • Cash payment B – Pro rata cash: Class members can also submit a claim to receive a pro rata cash payment from the net settlement fund.
-Final payment amount will be determined by the number of claims filed.
+The settlement administrator will determine the final payment amount by the number of claims filed.

 How to claim a class action rebate

-To receive a settlement payment, class members can file a claim online or print the PDF claim form to complete and mail ito the settlement administrator.
+To receive a settlement payment, class members can file a claim online or print the PDF claim form to complete and mail to the settlement administrator.

 Settlement administrator's mailing address: Settlement Administrator - 83343, c/o Kroll Settlement Administration LLC, P.O.
 Box 225391, New York, NY 10150-5391